meihab/comp423-course-notes/docs/tutorials/go-setup.md

 In most software projects, you will rely on external libraries to leverage work that has been done by others.
 Managing software dependencies is essential to ensure that your project has access to the correct versions of all of these libraries, avoiding compatibility issues.

 For Go, **Go Modules** manage dependencies.
 This system was introduced to standardize how external packages are fetched and versioned:

 - **go.mod**: Lists your module’s name and its direct dependencies.
 - **go.sum**: Locks down the exact versions of your dependencies to ensure consistent builds across machines.

 We will see a simple example of dependency management in Go soon!

 ### Step 1.
 Add Development Container Configuration
 1. In VS Code, open the `go-dev-container` directory.
 You can do this via: File > Open Folder.
-    - For more convenience, follow [this.](https://muhammaddf.github.io/comp423-course-notes/tutorials/code-command/)
+    - For more convenience, follow [this](https://muhammaddf.github.io/comp423-course-notes/tutorials/code-command/) short tutorial created by my partner!
 2. Install the Dev Containers extension for VS Code.
 3. Create a `.devcontainer` directory in the root of your project with the following file inside of this "hidden" configuration directory: